China says won't resort to strong stimulus but will keep liquidity ample

 China's economic growth rate slowed slightly to 6.7 per cent in the second quarter year-on-year, still well above the government's full-year target of around 6.5 per cent.
 But some key activity indicators have weakened more sharply and policymakers are getting edgy.

-Fixed-asset investment is growing at the slowest pace on record, while non-performing loans surged in the second quarter, defaults climbed and the jobless rate rose to 5.1 per cent.
+Fixed-asset investment is growing at the slowest pace on record, while non-performing loans surged in the second quarter and defaults climbed.
+The July nationwide jobless rate rose to 5.1 per cent.

+"So far, the monetary easing seen in June and July has not turned around overall credit conditions and a stabilisation of overall credit growth will likely take one or two quarters," Julius Baer said.

+"Thus, we see yearly Chinese growth slowing further towards 6.2 percent by the end of 2018 before stabilising in the middle of 2019. "

 REUTERS